 San Angelo Community Medical Center is home to Community Sports Medicine, a sports medicine team dedicated to West Texas athletes.
-With more than 125 years of combined experience, this skilled team of orthopedic surgeons, family practice physician and certified athletic trainers provide a depth of talent and experience for Angelo State University and West Texas high schools.
+With more than 125 years of combined experience, this team of orthopedic surgeons, a family practice physician and certified athletic trainers provide a singular depth of talent and experience for West Texas high schools.

 Addressing the concerns of athletes today, the Community Sports Medicine team is proud to be the first in West Texas to launch Concussion Management with ImPACT for our area schools.